bonomani/devmon/docs/TEMPLATES.md

 special flag attached, indicating to Devmon that you want more than just their value.

 ### The OIDs flags
+- `color`
-- `color`: This flag prints the alarm color of the OID, interpreted by Xymon as a colored icon ('&red' or '&green').
-It modifies the global color if not used in a 'best' transform.
+  - Prints the alarm color of the OID.
+  - Modifies the global color of the page, if not used in a 'best' transform.
+- `errors`
-- `errors`: List any errors of the OID (non-green color), printed at the top of the message file, regardless of their location within it.
-It modifies the global color if not used in a 'best' transform.
+  - List any errors of the OID (non-green color) abd print thgen at the top of the message file, regardless of their location within it.
+  - Modifies the global color of the page, if not used in a 'best' transform.
+- `msg`
-- `msg`: This flag prints the msg of the OID regardless alarm color and do not modify the global color of the page.
+  - Prints the msg of the OID regardless alarm color.
+  - Do not modify the global color of the page.
+- `thresh`
-- thresh: The syntax for the thresh flag is {oid.thresh:<color>}.
-It displays the theshold value that corresponds with the supplied color.
+  - The syntax for the thresh flag is {oid.thresh:<color>}
+  - Print the theshold value that corresponds with the supplied color.

-A more complicated message file is this one, taken from a Cisco 2950 switch if_stat test:
+An example with repeater OIDs: if_stat test:
 ```
 TABLE: